 Needless to say, we all left very full and satisfied, I was left with an extremely joyous feeling in my tummy.
 If you’re planning on coming to Suika on a weekend, you should make a reservation or you’re going to be waiting awhile.
 I’ve tried coming here without one, and they usually ask you to be done within a certain time because they need to prepare for a reservation.

 Service here is really friendly and accommodating, servers are really knowledgeable about the dishes.
-Most servers here, from what I’ve observed, are probably working in Vancouver on a visa, so their English may be a bit broken, but it doesn’t stop you from having a nice chat with them.
 I hope you enjoyed this post as much as I enjoyed writing it!
 Suika, if you’re reading this, sponsor me!!!
 (Joking… maybe #whynot )

 Thanks for reading!